saint-lascivious/munin-pihole-plugins/README.md

 sudo systemctl restart munin munin-node
 ```

-* Help!
+## Help!
 My graphs aren't showing up!

-Wait.
+* Be patient

 Graphs should be generated at five minute intervals.
 If you still do not see graphs after this time, try restarting the machine and waiting a further five minutes.
 If you still can not get any graphs to display, contact me for further support.

 ## Configuration